canonical/snapcraft/docs/upload-your-snap.md

 where you're ready to share it with the world?
 Great!
 You can use Snapcraft to upload it directly to the store.

+## The grade option

+`grade` in your `snapcraft.yaml` file can be either `stable` or `devel`.
+It essentially tags the resulting snap for life with the grade it should have.

+How is this useful?
+Imagine you are developing a snap and have your continuous integration setup to always push to the `edge` channel; in this case one would set `grade: devel`.
+This ensures that this snap is not accidentally published to the `stable` channels.

+A snap with `grade: devel` cannot be released to the `stable` or `candidate` channels.

 ## Build the snap

 Get into the directory containing the `snapcraft.yaml` file, and do the following: